Joachim-barre/jolang/bytecode_spec.md

 for each block:

 - 8-bytes quantity of instructions in the block
-- 1-bytes block argument count
+- 8-bytes block argument count
+- 8-bytes unsigned argument sizes
 - 8-bytes offset for the start of file to the block's instructions

 ## instructions table